Current Site Visitors

 • Is there any set limit for hotel costs?

-• Who makes the Site Visit schedule?
+• Who makes the site visit schedule?
 Can I get a sample schedule?

 The schedule should be developed by the chair of the site visit team and the training director of the program at least two weeks prior to the site visit.
 Due to the many structural differences among programs, we do not provide a sample schedule.